godot-go/godot-go/README.md

 Please adjust `GODOT_BIN` to point to your godot executable.
 Compiling can take more than *10 minutes* because of the use of cgo.
 Please be patient.
 Once it finishes, the tests will run and also start the demo app afterwards.

 Subsequent changes to the test project will be quick.

-For those that are familiar with GDScript and are curious to see the code, here's an example class representing a [Player Charater](test/pkg/gdnativetest/object_player_character.go) in a 2D Top-down game.

 Please install Go version 1.15 or above to get the latest cgo improvements.
 I encourage everyone to install Go through [Go Version Manager](https://github.com/moovweb/gvm)